Audioboo/api/sections/authentication.md

 OAuth has no mechanism to allow authenticated but anonymous calls to be made, so any boo posted will immediately belong to a user.

-If you're interested in using the private authentication scheme to mirror the behaviour of the iPhone application, contact info@audioboo.fm.
+If you're interested in using the private authentication scheme to mirror the behaviour of the iPhone application, contact info@audioboom.com.